davewatters/bookclub-ci-pp4/readme-docs/TESTING.md

 ### UX Goals, User Stories

+- #### As a Site Admin / Club Organiser..
+    - I want to to be able to setup and manage the book list
+        - I tested that I could log into the admin panel and have ability to create, read, update or delete (CRUD) a book.
+I tested that I could also do this via the main menu login.
+    - I want to be able to setup and manage the monthly meetup information page
+        - I tested that I could log into the admin panel and have full CRUD ability for a meetup.
+I tested that I could also do this via the main menu option.

 - #### As a first time user...
     -  I want to be able to intuitively navigate the site
-      - All menu options were tested to ensure that they opened the correct functionality and that all of t returned to the main menu screen.
+        - All menu options were tested to ensure that they opened the correct functionality.
+The navigation bar remains at the top of the screen so that the user can easily move between options.

+    - I want to easily find information about the book club and its social meetups
+        - I tested that I could click through the meetup information cards on the main screen to reveal full details about the meetup & this month's book.
+I tested that the About page displays the club information.

     -  I want to be able to Sign Up as a member of the site
-       - I tested that I could create a new registered user from the login screen
+       - I tested that I could create a new registered user from the login screen.

-    -  I want the site to be visually clear & appealing

 - #### As a returning visitor...
-    -   I want to be able to
+    -   I want to be able to easily see details of the previous & next meetup
+        - I tested that all of the meetups are clearly visible on the main screen and scrolling down reveals older dates.

-    -   I want to be able to view
+    -   I want to be able to post comments about the meetup & books
+        - I tested that when I was logged in as a member I had the option to post comments on a meetup page.

+### Further Testing

--   #### As a frequent user...
+- #### As a Site Admin
+    - I want to ensure that site visitors who are unauthenticated cannot access any admin functionality other then viewing site content
+        - I tested that unauthenticated visitors get redirected to the sign in page if attempting to access `/meetups/new`, for example
+    - I want to ensure site visitors can't access member pages or functionality
+        - I tested to options to add/edit/delete etc. were not visible to users when not logged in
+        - I tested that attempting to access `/meetups/new` or `/books/new` redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
+    - I want to ensure that site members can not delete posts created by other members
+        - I tested that attempting to access (for example) `/comments/8/delete`, which was created by a different user, redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
+    - I want to ensure that site visitors or members can not delete meetups
+        - I tested that attempting to access (for example) `/meetups/4/delete`, which is only allowed by organisers, redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
-    -   I want to to be able to increase the difficulty level of the game to make play more exciting
+    - I want the site to be fully responsive on different screen sizes
+        - I tested that content resized properly and that the information was clearly readable and accesible on all screen sizes.
 <hr>

 ## Automated Testing